Please update your browser.

 The goal of the FLARE program at JPMorgan Chase & Co. is to design and conduct research across multiple frontier technologies, in order to enable novel discoveries and inventions, and to inform and develop next-generation solutions for the firm’s clients and businesses.
 The immediate areas of focus include the field of Quantum Computing, Cloud Computing, Augmented Reality and Virtual Reality, and Internet of Things.

-The FLARE team, headquartered in New York, is part of the Global Technology Strategy, Innovation & Partnerships organization, with researchers distributed across the world in all strategic technology areas.
+The FLARE team, headquartered in New York, is part of the researchers distributed across the world in all strategic technology areas.

 Exploring the frontiers of Quantum Technologies as they are applied to the business, covering Quantum Computing and Quantum-Secured Communications, to address Quantum Computing’s inevitable disruption to today's cryptography.